mthl/guix-artwork/website/drafts/grafts-continued.md

 gathered somehow instead of being treated one by one.
-Conceptually, we would like to, roughly, do a first pass lowering packages to derivations as if grafting was disabled, build all these derivations, and then do a second pass determine which packages in the graph need to be grafted and to compute the relevant grafting derivation.
+Conceptually, we would like to, roughly, do a first pass lowering packages to derivations as if grafting was disabled, build all these derivations, and then do a second pass to determine which packages in the graph need to be grafted and to compute the relevant grafting derivation.
 That would address the performance issue: we’d now have as much parallelism as possible, so we wouldn’t query substitutes or build packages one by one.
 If we reify